vagelisp/Thessaloniki-WordPress-Meetup-Block-Theme/README.md

 The block theme will live, and be developed in this repository, which will be open for anyone to contribute.

 ## Tools
 To contribute to the development of the theme but also to create your own block themes, custom blocks, patterns, etc. you will need some tools.

-### General Tools
-#### WordPress account
-To be able to publish themes and plugins to the WordPress directories, you will need to have a wordpress.org account.
-Also with a wordpress.org account, you will be able to contribute to WordPress, get help in the support forums, rate and comment on themes and plugins.

-To create an account on wordpress.org click [here](https://login.wordpress.org/register?locale=en).

-#### Slack
-Slack is a communication platform.
-It provides instant discussion via text messages or online calls, and many additional features such as sharing images, code, etc. By signing up to the Hellenic WordPress Community Slack, you will have access to all discussions about WordPress, local WordPress Meetups and WordCamps, and other topics.

-To sign up for Slack follow this [guide](https://wpgreece.org/wordpress-greece-slack/).

-### Code development & management tools
-#### VS Code
-Visual Studio Code, is an [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment), which integrates various useful tools to facilitate code development, and debugging (e.g. syntax highlighting, code autocompletion , debug tools, etc.) and is provided for free.

-To download VS Code click [here](https://code.visualstudio.com/Download)

-#### Git
-Git is a version control system.
-It allows us to know who, when, and what changes made to a file, while facilitating the collaboration of many people working on the same files.

-To download Git click [here](https://git-scm.com/).
-You can see a short but comprehensive guide with an explanation of basic Git concepts, and usage examples [here](https://rogerdudler.github.io/git-guide/).
-[Here](https://docs.github.com/en/get-started/quickstart/hello-world) you will find a basic example of how to use GitHub.

-#### Node JS & npm
-Node.js is a software development platform built with Javascript.

-npm is a package manager for the JavaScript programming language.
-A package manager is a collection of tools that automate the process of installing, upgrading, and removing computer programs.

-To download Node JS click [here](https://nodejs.org/en/download/) (npm is included and will be installed with Node JS).

-### Local development environment
-A local development environment is basically the installation of a web server on your computer, which you can use to easily create WordPress instances, and proceed with the development, execution, and testing of code.

-Although there are many alternatives for creating a local development environment, we recommend using [Laragon](https://laragon.org/) or [Local](https://localwp.com/).

-⚠ On Windows, the user name need to be set in latin characters.
-If not, the installation of Local will fail.
+You can find more information about the tools that are going to be used [here](https://github.com/vagelisp/Thessaloniki-WordPress-Meetup-Block-Theme/docs/tools/).

 ## Workshops Schedule
 The schedule for the workshops is as follows: